worldbank/GOST_SAR/Volcano Eruption/README.md

 <p><center> <img src="../images/GOST_Logo_2021.png" width="700"/> </p></center>

 # Lava flow detection using time series anomaly detection on Google Earth Engine

+In Goma, DRC, the eruption of Mount Nyiragongo volcano on 22 May 2021 killed 30 people and destroyed more than 3500 homes together with important infrastructure.

-An ilustrative example of this application is the lava flow detection after the eruption of the Mount Nyiragongo ocurred on 22 May 2021.
-Using our scripts, it is possible to perform a quick damage assessment.
+Lava flow detection is possible using the presented script, including a quick damage assessment.
 In red colour the area detected as lava using Copernicus Sentinel-1 data, using our anomaly detection algorith which takes the advantage of analysing large time series of data.

 More information about the lava flow mapping of UNITAR is available [here](https://unitar.org/maps/map/3300)